-Are you thinking of loaning your children, or another family member, some money for mortgage financing so they can take advantage of the new BC Government Home partnership program to get into the housing market?
+Are you thinking of loaning your children, or another family member, some money for mortgage financing so they can take advantage of the new BC Government down payment plan (Home partnership program) to get into the housing market?
 It’s tempting, especially if you are living in expensive markets like Vancouver or Victoria, but there are some issues you should consider so you can protect your family.

-Let’s say you want to lend money to your child so they have the lifestyle home ownership offers.
+Let’s say you want to lend money to your child so they have the lifestyle home ownership offers through the BC Government Down Payment Plan.
 When you hand money over to your child is that money a loan or a gift?
 And, if it is a gift, is it a gift to your child or to your child and their partner?

 None of these things seem relevant at the time money is transferred, but they become very relevant later if your child and their common law partner or spouse separate or divorce.
 It is really important, particularly in the context of the Family Law Act, British Columbia’s statue that guides the division of assets when couples separate or divorce, to know who owned what at the beginning of the relationship and who was gifted or who inherited what money.

 As lawyers focused exclusively on family law, we recommend that all couples give serious thought to having a written agreement that sets out what each party has at the beginning of the relationship and how they will divide the property that exists at the end of the relationship.
 What is particularly good to know is whether or not any money the child received from a parent came to them as a gift or a loan, and whether it came to them alone or to their partner as well.